Jens Halfwassen: Life and works

 In 1999, he became a member of the Hegel Commission of the North Rhine-Westphalian Academy of Sciences and Humanities, a member of the advisory board of the Gesellschaft für antike Philosophie (Society for Ancient Philosophy) and a member of the advisory board of the Internationalen Schelling-Gesellschaft (International Schelling Society).
 From 2001 to 2007, Halfwassen was a member of the Senate Committee for Research Affairs at Heidelberg University.
 Since 2007, he has been a member of the Board of Trustees of the Karl Jaspers Foundation in Basel.
 In the same year, he was elected Senior Fellow at the Collegium Budapest.
 He was a Fellow there from October 2009 to 2010.
 In 2012, he became head of the Karl Jaspers Centre at the Heidelberg Academy of Sciences and Humanities, of which he also became a full member in 2012.
-Since March 2014, he has been a Fellow of the Marsilius-Kolleg at the University of Heidelberg and has been working on the philosophical redefinition of the relationship between matter, determinacy and freedom.
+Since March 2014, he has been a Fellow of the Marsilius-Kolleg at Heidelberg University and has been working on the philosophical redefinition of the relationship between matter, determinacy and freedom.
 He was awarded the Rudolf Meimberg Prize of the Academy of Sciences and Literature (2003) and an honorary doctorate in philosophy from the State University of Athens (2014).

 Halfwassen was co-editor of the series Quellen und Studien zur Philosophie, De Gruyter publishing, and of the journal Philosophische Rundschau, Mohr Siebeck publication.
 He has also worked as a reviewer for the German Research Foundation, the Alexander von Humboldt Foundation, the Fritz Thyssen Foundation, the Union of German Academies of Sciences and Humanities, the Volkswagen Foundation, the DAAD and the German National Academic Foundation, of which he has been a liaison lecturer since 2002.
 Among other things, he recently worked on the commentary for a bilingual edition of the testimonies to Plato's ‘Unwritten Doctrines’.